 Bean to Seed Bar

-Although cocoa originally hails from West Africa, these days most organic cocoa is grown in Latin America.
+The cocoa tree originated in the Amazon Basin of South America over 4,000 years ago.
+Today, cocoa is now grown throughout Central and South America as well as in many parts of West Africa and Southeast Asia.
 The cocoa plant thrives in warm, humid climates, so most cocoa farms are found 10 degrees north and south of the equator.
 Our organic cocoa is grown in the tropics of Peru’s vibrant highlands.

 Chocolate actually comes from large, football-shaped cocoa pods that grow along the trunks and branches of cocoa trees.
 Once ripe, each cocoa pod is harvested from the tree by hand, usually with a sharp machete or large knife.
 The pods are then cracked open to reveal the gooey white cocoa beans nestled inside.
 The seeds get loaded into baskets to be transported to the fermentation area while the empty pods are used as compost to replenish the soil.